Take a Drive on the Wild Side

 The great thing about Etosha is that it is accessible for all types of car.
 We had hired a two-wheel drive saloon car – perfect for the pair of us – and encountered no difficulties at all, there was no need to have hired a 4WD.
 (Indeed we had been absolutely fine with the two-wheel drive throughout our journey in Namibia, even on the Skeleton Coast.)
 The roads are clearly marked and easy to navigate.
 There is plenty of parking around the waterholes, which are the best places for viewing wildlife.

-The National Park is located in the vast Etosha pan, the largest salt pan in Africa.
-Four of the ‘Big Five’ game animals – lions, leopards, elephants and rhinos (black and white) – live in the area.
+The park is located in the vast Etosha pan, the largest salt pan in Africa.
+Four of the ‘Big Five’ game animals – lions, leopards, elephants and rhino (black and white) – live in the area.
 Etosha became a game reserve in March 1907 and a national park in 1967.

 The word ‘Etosha’ means ‘great, white place’ in the language of the Ovambo tribe, which is entirely appropriate.
 The pan was a lake several thousand years ago.
 Angola’s Kuene river used to flow into the area but changed its course over the years, eventually flowing into the Atlantic.
 The result was that the lake dried up completely.
 However, there are a number of springs in the pan and lower lying areas fill with water during the rainy season.
 Indeed, if the wet season is particularly rainy the lake can re-form across Etosha, although these days it is fairly shallow and dries up again swiftly.
 If the area is flooded the chances of seeing wildlife can be reduced as they have no need to travel to the watering holes.
 Hence the best time to visit is during the dry winter season, from April to October.